From the Spring 2004 issue

 The bad news: They’ve got few new ideas and fear too much being slapped down (the “Lindsey factor”).
 The good news: Josh Bolten is positioned to emerge and Snow’s been an improvement.

-Truth is, the Senator hasn’t relied much on economic advisers,
+Truth is, the Senator hasn’t relied much on economic advisers, but the new team emerging is heavily Clintonesque.

 A former Clinton policy adviser argues the Bush team has failed miserably at global economic leadership.